alecksejo/tier1-diagnostic-tool/README.md

 ## Running The Script
 1. Make sure Python is installed on the machine
 2. Download diagnostic_tool.py
-3. Open Command Prompt and navigate to the file location
+3. Open Command Prompt and navigate to the file location of your choice
 4. Run: python diagnostic_tool.py
 5. The report will be saved automatically as diagnostic_report.txt